December 2012

 The Center for Historical Enquiry and the Social Sciences workshop will meet regularly at 12 pm on Fridays during the term to discuss pre-circulated papers.
 The papers will represent the cutting edge of scholarship at the interface between historically inflected work between the humanities and the social sciences.
 Each workshop will begin with the response from an affiliated graduate student to be followed by lively and free ranging discussion.
 Sandwiches and refreshments will be served.

-Russian and East European History Reading Group
+Russian, East European and Eurasian Studies Reading Group

 Medieval Lunch Colloquium